KarishmaChauhan1996/Advanced-Dashborad-for-Data-Analysis-of-Coffee-Sales/README.md

 # Advanced Data Analysis-PowerBI Dashborad-for-Coffee-Sales

 Goal of the case study:

-We worked with Coffe Sales dataset using Power BI Tool.
+- We worked with Coffe Sales dataset using Power BI Tool.
 We analyzed the data and answered the key business questions with the help of dashboards and report and derive insights.

 While building dashboards, we cleaned the data.
-Once we clean the data, we answered below questions:
+Once we cleaned the data, we answered below questions:

 - a.
 What variables can be derived out of the data which can be helpful?
 - b.
 Who can use this dashboard?